 - It promotes rehabilitation of the brain’s endorphin system, ie. secretion of one’s well-being hormones

 - It is not addictive, there are no withdrawal symptoms with discontinuation of the Naltrexone application, no psychoactive effects

 - Requires a patient’s responsible decision to maintain abstinence

-- Naltrexone is not covered by health insurance (see prices of heroin blockers)
+- Naltrexone is not covered by health insurance (prices of heroin blockers)

 How will Naltrexone medication affect me?